Career and Internship Opportunities

 Current Openings

-Collections-Based Outreach
+Community-Focused Outreach

-• Develops and sustains strong relationships with individuals and organizations (business, educational, religious, community service, social, etc.) in the African American communities of Louisville and the surrounding region.
+• Develops and sustains strong relationships with individuals and organizations (business, educational, religious, community service, social, etc.) in the African American communities of Louisville and the surrounding region

 • Works with partners in K-12 and higher education to expand and improve the teaching of Black history in classrooms